Other Treatment Options

 Which Orthodontic Treatment Option Is Best?

 Many factors will determine the right treatment option for you — it all depends on your individual treatment needs.
 But please understand that the best treatment is one performed by a professional orthodontist, like Dr. Prentice, in a comfortable environment, all facilitated by a professional staff.
 Prentice Orthodontics will never “upsell” you a product.
-Instead, we equip you with the necessary know-how and skill set to properly shift teeth and realign jaws to give you a healthy, beautiful, long-lasting smile.
+Instead, we prescribe only what is completely necessary and equip you with the necessary know-how and skillset to properly shift teeth and realign jaws to give you a healthy, beautiful, long-lasting smile.
 Contact Prentice Orthodontics right away for more information.